Universität Bonn

 1997

-Habilitation of Stefan Grimme.
+Habilitation of Stefan Grimme5.
 Title of thesis: "Entwicklung und Anwendung quantenchemischer Verfahren zur Untersuchung organischer Moleküle".
 He contributed to the development and application of high-level quantum chemical methods to larger organic compounds in ground and electronically excited states.

 1998/1999